Inspirations and Speculations

 Films about Andy Warhol and David Hockney in particular, but also about Caravaggio, Salvador Dalí, Francis Bacon, Jean-Michel Basquiat and David Wojnarowicz.
 Derek Jarman’s Caravaggio can also be found in the Individual Directors sections and in the following article about “the emergence of the queer artist biopic” by David Bovey.
 Michelangelo Merisi de Caravaggio (1571-1610) […]

 There are uncanny parallels between the difficulties budding women painters and film directors have encountered breaking into their respective fields.
 And while progress has been made, it has been an unacceptably long haul.
-Twenty-two women painters have been the subject of one or more film biopic.
-Eleven of the films now to come were directed […]
+Twenty-five women painters have been the subject of one or more film biopic.
+00 of the films now to come were directed […]